ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

    if set to ``true``, keeps hit/miss statistics for the shader cache.
    These statistics are printed when the app terminates.

+.. envvar:: MESA_DISK_CACHE_SINGLE_FILE

+   if set to 1, enables the single file Fossilize DB on-disk shader cache implementation instead of the default multi-file cache implementation.
+This implementation reduces the overall disk usage by the shader cache and also allows for loading of precompiled cache DBs via :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS` or :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS_DYNAMIC_LIST`.
+This implementation does not support cache size limits via :envvar:`MESA_SHADER_CACHE_MAX_SIZE`.
+If :envvar:`MESA_SHADER_CACHE_DIR` is not set, the cache will be stored in ``$XDG_CACHE_HOME/mesa_shader_cache_sf`` (if that variable is set) or else within ``.cache/mesa_shader_cache_sf`` within the user's home directory.

+.. envvar:: MESA_DISK_CACHE_READ_ONLY_FOZ_DBS

+   if set with :envvar:`MESA_DISK_CACHE_SINGLE_FILE` enabled, references a string of comma separated file paths to read only Fossilize DB shader caches for loading at initialization.
+The file paths are relative to the cache directory and do not include suffixes, referencing both the cache DB and its index file.
+E.g.
+   ``MESA_DISK_CACHE_SINGLE_FILE=filename1`` refers to ``filename1.foz``
+   and ``filename1_idx.foz``.
+A limit of 8 DBs can be loaded and this limit is shared with :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS_DYNAMIC_LIST.`

+.. envvar:: MESA_DISK_CACHE_DATABASE

+   if set to 1, enables the Mesa-DB single file on-disk shader cache implementation instead of the default multi-file cache implementation.
+   Like :envvar:`MESA_DISK_CACHE_SINGLE_FILE`, Mesa-DB reduces overall disk usage but Mesa-DB supports cache size limits via :envvar:`MESA_SHADER_CACHE_MAX_SIZE`.
+If :envvar:`MESA_SHADER_CACHE_DIR` is not set, the cache will be stored in ``$XDG_CACHE_HOME/mesa_shader_cache_db`` (if that variable is set) or else within ``.cache/mesa_shader_cache_db`` within the user's home directory.

+.. envvar:: MESA_DISK_CACHE_DATABASE_NUM_PARTS

+   specifies number of mesa-db cache parts, default is 50.

+.. envvar:: MESA_DISK_CACHE_DATABASE_EVICTION_SCORE_2X_PERIOD

+   Mesa-DB cache eviction algorithm calculates weighted score for the cache items.
+The weight is doubled based on the last access time of cache entry.
+By default period of weight doubling is set to one month.
+   Period value is given in seconds.

+.. envvar:: MESA_DISK_CACHE_READ_ONLY_FOZ_DBS_DYNAMIC_LIST

+   if set with :envvar:`MESA_DISK_CACHE_SINGLE_FILE` enabled, references a text file that contains a new-line separated list of read only Fossilize DB shader caches to load.
+The list file is modifiable at runtime to allow for loading read only caches after initialization unlike :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS`.
+This variable takes an absolute path to the list file.
+The list file must exist at initialization for updating to occur.
+Cache files in the list take relative paths to the current cache directory like :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS`.
+A limit of 8 DBs can be loaded and this limit is shared with :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS`.

+.. envvar:: MESA_DISK_CACHE_COMBINE_RW_WITH_RO_FOZ

+   if set to 1, enables simultaneous use of :abbr:`RW (read-write)` and :abbr:`RW (read-write)` Fossilize DB caches.
+At first, data will be retrieved from the RO Fossilize cache.
+If data isn't found in the RO cache, then it will be retrieved from the RW cache.

 .. envvar:: MESA_GLSL